theheking/intro-to-r/content/6_datavisualisation.md

 Using additional information from our metadata, we can use plots to compare values between the different citrate mutant status using a **boxplot**.
 A boxplot provides a graphical view of the median, quartiles, maximum, and minimum of a data set.
 ```
-    # Boxplot
+    # creating a boxplot
+    cit <- metadata$cit
     boxplot(genome_size ~ cit, metadata)
 ```
 ![](../img/genome_size_cit.png)

-Similar to the scatterplots above, we can pass in arguments to add in extras like plot title, axis labels and colors.
+Similar to the scatterplots above, we can pass in arguments to add in extras like plot title, axis labels and colours.
 ```
-    boxplot(genome_size ~ cit, metadata,  col=c("pink","purple", "darkgrey"),
+    boxplot(genome_size ~ cit, metadata,  col=c("pink","red", "orange"),
-            main="Average expression differences between celltypes", ylab="Expression")
+            main="Average expression differences between cell types", ylab="Expression")
 ```
 ![](../img/genome_size_cit_col.png)

+> Hint: For more options for boxplots please explore [here](https://www.datamentor.io/r-programming/box-plot).
+> Or use the [R gallery](https://r-graph-gallery.com/) to visualise what plot you would like and some example code to adapt.

 Advanced figures (`ggplot2`)
 ============================